solita/ml-engineer/mle7/README.md

 4950
 ```

+After starting Spark (say via `pyspark`), the management UI of a running Spark instance is available at http://localhost:4040/.
+Browsing it may give insight on the job execution of your code.

 There will also be a EMR cluster set up for running Spark.
 The cluster will be available via SSH from a later announced address. `pyspark` will also be available.